UltraEngine/Documentation/CPP/WidgetBlock_SetIcon.md

 # WidgetBlock::SetIcon

-This method sets an icon to display on the widget block.
+This method allows you to dynamically modify the icon a widget block displays.
+This can be more efficient than clearing and re-creating all widget blocks.

 ## Syntax